 These reactions can be so strong that they cause serious problems with everyday life.

-One test that is often used to detect PTSD is called the CAPS (Cluster A and Cluster B) Assessment.
+One test that is used to detect PTSD is called the CAPS (Cluster A and Cluster B) Assessment.

 This test includes questions on how long ago the trauma happened and how severe it was.